ExtraOrdinaryLab/OllamaPrompter/README.md

      - [ ] Summarisation
      - [ ] Translation

+# License

+This project is licensed under the [MIT License](https://github.com/penguinwang96825/OllamaPrompter/blob/main/LICENSE).

+# Credits

+Inspired by and based on code from [Promptify](https://github.com/promptslab/Promptify) and [Spacy-LLM](https://github.com/explosion/spacy-llm).
+We have utilised a substantial amount of code from these repos, and we are grateful to the original authors for their groundwork, which has been instrumental in the progress of this project.

+# Contact

+Please reach out to [yangwang4work@gmail.com](mailto:yangwang4work@gmail.com) for any questions related to this code.
+If you find this repo useful, we would also be happy about a ⭐️.

 # 📝 Acknowledgements

-We have utilised a substantial amount of code from the [Promptify](https://github.com/promptslab/Promptify) GitHub repository.
-We are grateful to the original authors for their groundwork, which has been instrumental in the progress of this project.
+ - Thanks to everyone who contribute their time, ideas and codes to OllamaPrompter.
+ - Thanks to the excelent projects: [Promptify](https://github.com/promptslab/Promptify), [Spacy-LLM](https://github.com/explosion/spacy-llm), [Ollama][https://github.com/ollama/ollama-python], [OpenAI](https://github.com/openai/openai-python), [Transformers](https://github.com/huggingface/transformers), [Jinja](https://github.com/pallets/jinja), etc.